algorys/sysadmin/tutoriel/en/_posts/2016-06-17-alignak-beta-install.md

 # Introduction

-Alignak is a monitoring solution.
-This solution is used to check your IT (or over) and to be informed about problems and performances degradation (mail, SMS, XMPP…).
+Alignak is a monitoring framework.
+It is used to check your IT (or over) and to keep you informed about problems and performance degradation (mail, SMS, XMPP…).
 It can be used from small environments to very large (multi-datacenter, fail-over, load-balancing).

 **WARNING:** Alignak is still under development and may be unstable !
-This tutorial is only for those who want to test this server.
+This tutorial is only for the one who want to test this application.

-During this tutorial, we'll install the following servers:
+During this tutorial, we'll install the following applications:

 * Alignak: daemons of Alignak.
-* Alignak-Backend: backend of Alignak.
+* Alignak-Backend: backend (database) of Alignak.
 * Alignak-Webui: WebUI for Alignak Backend.

-These servers require a minimum knowledge in Linux and be resourceful.
+Those applications require a minimum knowledge with Linux and to be resourceful.

 Following installations are made with **git** (to get the last fixed) but for each you can install with `pip` too !
 Just make for each step instead of `git`: